 My research currently revolves around the following themes:

 1. International relations and politics of the Gulf

 My main interest lies in the international relations (theory), foreign policy analysis and the politics of the Gulf states with a focus on Saudi Arabia and Iran, but with a broader interest including some of the smaller Gulf states such as the UAE, Oman and Qatar.

 My research paper titled “Small State Aspirations to Middle Powerhood: The Cases of Qatar and the UAE” has recently been published in a volume titled Unfulfilled Aspirations: Middle Power Politics in the Middle East (Hurst/OUP).
-I have recently written a textbook New Perspectives on Middle East Politics: Economy, Society and International Relations with AUC Press which covers thematic aspects that relate to the Gulf States and foreign policy.
+I have recently written a textbook New Perspectives on Middle East Politics: Economy, Society and International Relations with AUC Press which covers thematic aspects that partly relate to the Gulf States and foreign policy.